Visualizing History

 Reference for the magazine article:

 Alsop, Stewart.
 “Microsoft’s Hermes: key network management system or myth?”
 Distributed Thinking, InfoWorld magazine.
-February 22, 1993. page 4.
+February 22, 1993. page 4. (article available on Google Books)

 We Don't See Mainframes as Legacy Technology

-Half-century milestone for IBM mainframes, by Mark Ward at BBC News (April 7th, 2014)
+Half-century milestone for IBM mainframes, by Mark Ward at BBC News, April 7th, 2014.

 Most interesting about the passage below, is that they’re referring to mainframes right now, not 50 years ago.